CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-06-compilation.md

 0000000000004040 B std::cout@@GLIBCXX_3.4
 ```

-We also can dump the `.rodata` section from the executable:
+We also can dump the `.rodata` section from the executable as we did with our object code:

 ```text
 hello_world:     file format elf64-x86-64